Skip to main content

 Prior to acceptance into the program, businesses must meet the following requirements:

-• Business must be licensed with the Montrose County Health Department, DCPHE, FDA (as applicable)
+- Business must be licensed with their local County Health Department, as well as the DCPHE and FDA (if applicable)

 Fees